FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_ADM_OSC.md

 Immersive audio is gaining ground in different industries, from music streaming to gaming, from live sound to broadcast.
 [ADM](https://adm.ebu.io/) or _Audio Definition Model_, is becoming a popular standard metadata model in some of these industries, with serial ADM used in broadcast or ADM xml files used in the studio.

-A first implementation of ADM-OSC is now included with the latest release of SPAT Revolution.
+A first implementation of ADM-OSC is now included with the latest release of _SPAT Revolution_.
 Other industry peers have implemented early versions of ADM-OSC such as L-Acoustics (L-ISA), Merging Technologies (Ovation) and Yamaha Steinberg Media (Nuendo).
 It is supported by default on OSC input and as an option on OSC output.

 More information abd specifications on the **ADM-OSC** initiative can be found on the GitHub repository [immersive-audio-live/ADM-OSC](https://github.com/immersive-audio-live/ADM-OSC)